 iconv utility to translate a text file to and from different

 curl allows you to ask HTTP and HTTPS servers to provide compressed versions of the data and then perform automatic decompression of it on arrival.
 In situations where bandwidth is more limited than CPU this will help you receive more data in a shorter amount of time.

 HTTP compression can be done using two different mechanisms, one which might

-uses and is the widespread and popular way to do it!
-The common way to
+actually uses and is the widespread and popular way to do it.
+The common way

-compress HTTP content is using the Content-Encoding header.
-You ask curl to
+to compress HTTP content is using the Content-Encoding header.
+You ask

 curl --compressed http://example.com/

-With this option enabled (and if the server support it) it delivers the data in a compressed way and curl will decompress it before saving it or sending it to stdout.
-This usually means that as a user you don't really see or experience the compression other than possibly noticing a faster transfer.
+With this option enabled (and if the server supports it) it delivers the data in a compressed way and curl will decompress it before saving it or sending it to stdout.
+This usually means that as a user you do not really see or experience the compression other than possibly noticing a faster transfer.

 --compressed option asks for Content-Encoding compression using one of the

 supported compression algorithms.
 There's also the rarer Transfer-Encoding